Phase-Coherent Multi-Array Systems

 Hardware Setup

-Every ESPARGOS controller integrates a reference signal generator that produces the frequency-multiplexed clock and phase synchronization signals.
-By default, the output of the controller is connected to the reference signal input of the sensor board so that only all antennas within that array are phase-synchronous.
+Every ESPARGOS array integrates a reference signal generator that produces the frequency-multiplexed 40 MHz clock and 2.4 GHz phase synchronization signals.
+By default, each array uses its own internal reference, so only the eight antennas within that array are phase-synchronous, and separate boards are not mutually phase-coherent.

 Note